-Corrected entry: When Dr. Barnes is down in the storm drain with her friend Rachel, who falls through the fissure, Rachel screams "I'm burning up!", despite being at least several hundred feet above the lava/magma flow.
+Corrected entry: When Dr. Barnes is down in the storm drain with her friend Rachel, who falls through the fissure, Rachel screams "I'm burning up!", despite being at least several hundred feet above the volcanic gas.
 At other points in the movie, Roark, his daughter, Barnes, and the subway rescue team are all literally within a couple feet of the lava and show no effects.

 Corrected entry: Many of the helicopters fly through a heavy ash fall to dump water on the lava.
 All that ash falling through the air should clog up the engines of the helicopters and shut them down - as was the case with all the police cars that one character said were stuck on the freeway because the ash seized up their engines.